kumahq/kuma/docs/madr/decisions/005-policy-matching.md

   - targetRef:
       kind: HTTPRoute
       name: payments-get-info-v1-httproute
-    outboundConf: ... # conf for "/v1/getinfo/" route of "payments" outbound
+    conf: ... # conf for "/v1/getinfo/" route of "payments" outbound
 ```

 When several targetRefs select the same outbound,
-outboundConfs are merged in the order they're presented in the "to" array:
+corresponding confs are merged in the order they're presented in the "to" array:

 "backend" outbound is selected by 3 targetRefs